nonomal/harper/harper-core/tests/text/tagged/The Constitution of the United States.md

 #
 > Each House   shall be     the Judge of the Elections , Returns and
 # D    NPrSg/V VX    NSg/VX D   NSg   P  D   NPl       .
 NPl/V   V/C
 > Qualifications of its   own Members , and a   Majority of each shall constitute a
 # W?
-P  ISg/D NSg/J NPl/V   .
+P  ISg/D J   NPl/V   .
 V/C D/P NSg      P  D    VX    NSg/V      D/P
 > Quorum to do     Business ; but     a   smaller Number  may      adjourn from day   to day   , and
 # NSg    P  NSg/VX NSg/J    .
 NSg/C/P D/P J       NSg/V/J NPrSg/VX V       P    NPrSg P  NPrSg .
 V/C
 > may      be     authorized to compel the Attendance of absent Members , in        such  Manner ,
-# NPrSg/VX NSg/VX V/J        P  V      D   NSg        P  NSg/V/J/P NPl/V   .
+# NPrSg/VX NSg/VX V/J        P  V      D   NSg        P  J/P    NPl/V   .
 NPrSg/J/P NSg/I NSg    .
 > and under   such  Penalties as    each House   may      provide .
 # V/C NSg/J/P NSg/I NPl       NSg/R D    NPrSg/V NPrSg/VX V       .
 >